AdamIskandarAI/TWSubmissions-Wiki/unoriginalpost.md

 ## Section 1: Posts that is considered as spam

-* Chainposts
+1. Chainposts
-* Posting about a video that get billions of views under 3 seconds, that's just the channel name.
+2. Posting about a video that get billions of views under 3 seconds, that's just the channel name as explained by Timeworks in this [video](https://youtu.be/_SH0OjR5jns).
-* Obvious rickroll (like putting the infamous rickroll link in title/comments or simply made a post with Rick Astley face in the thumbnail)
-* Known YouTube glitch/new feature (go to Section 2, 3 and 4)
+3. Known YouTube glitch/new feature (go to Section 2, 3 and 4)
-* Asking for upvotes (e.g. putting "Upvote so Timeworks can see" in post title.
+4. Asking for upvotes (e.g. putting "Upvote so Timeworks can see" in post title.
 But if it is a high effort post, just let it go.)
-* Self-promoting your channel or anything else (we only allow self-promotion if it adds value to your post)
+5. Self-promoting your channel or anything else (we only allow self-promotion if it adds value to your post)
-* False YouTube news
-* Reposted memes (crosspost the meme instead of reposting it, otherwise mention the origin of that meme in comments)
+6. Reposted memes (crosspost the meme instead of reposting it, otherwise mention the origin of that meme in comments)
-* Reposted rickroll (Please check if the rickroll image/video is already posted in the subreddit or not)
+7. Reposted rickroll (Please check if the rickroll image/video is already posted in the subreddit or not)
-* ASCII art in comments
-* Frequently reposting your previous post that doesn't get into Frolic Friday (it's fine if you repost your post once)
+9. Frequently reposting your previous post that doesn't get into Frolic Friday (it's fine if you repost your post once)
-* Rickroll ad (yeah we get it, you get rickrolled by an ad but it has been posted multiple times)
-* Ads on small channel (YouTube display ads even on unmonetized channel and they take 100% revenue from those ads)
+10. Ads on small YouTube channel (YouTube display ads even on unmonetized channel and they take 100% revenue from those ads)

 ## Section 2: Known YouTube Features